isabella232/partner-center-pr.sv-se/partner-center/announcements/2020-august.md

 ### <a name="impacted-audience"></a>Påverkad målgrupp

-Partner som säljer onlinetjänster till kommersiella kunder
+Partner som onlinetjänster till kommersiella kunder

 ### <a name="details"></a>Information